 1. What is in an SLA?

-An SLA essentially includes a statement of objectives, a list of the services to be covered by the agreement and a description of the roles and responsibilities of the service provider and customer under the agreement.
+In essence, the SLA contains a statement of objectives, a list of the services to be included in the agreement, and a summary of the roles and obligations of the contractual service provider and client.

 2. What is the purpose of a service level agreement?

-A service level agreement or SLA is a formal document that defines a working relationship between parties for a service contract.
-It is generally more applicable to businesses than to consumers and involves one or more end-user parties and a service provider.
+A Service Level Agreement ( SLA) is a legal document that specifies a working arrangement for a service contract between parties.
+In general, it is more applicable to enterprises than to customers and requires one or more end-user parties and a provider of services.

 3. What are the 3 types of SLA?

 - Based on Service